spring-cloud-samples/brewery/README.md

 The code is ported from https://github.com/uservices-hackathon

-The authors of the code are:
+The authors of the initial version of the code are:
 - Marcin Grzejszczak (marcingrzejszczak)
 - Tomasz Szymanski (szimano)